airr-community/airr-standards/docs/datarep/overview.rst

 Unless specified otherwise, there is no requirement that the records are sorted in any way.
 However, multiple records with the same primary key should be next to each other.
-(Put another way, the data should be stored as if they were the result of ``GROUP BY primary_key``.)
+Put another way, the data should be stored as if they were the result of ``GROUP BY primary_key``.

 **CIGAR specification**

-Alignments details are specified using the CIGAR format as defined in the `SAM specifications <https://samtools.github.io/hts-specs/SAMv1.pdf>`__, with vocabulary restrictions.
-The following are valid operations.
+Alignments details are specified using the CIGAR format as defined in the `SAM specifications <https://samtools.github.io/hts-specs/SAMv1.pdf>`__, with some vocabulary restrictions on the use of clipping, skipping and padding operators.
+The following table defines the valid operator set.

 .. csv-table::
     :header: Operator, Description